 To preview my results, I show that bear ETFs deviate from their target return much more quickly than their bull counterparts as the holding period lengthens.
-Contrary to popular belief though, returns to leveraged ETFs can deviate from their target even if investors rebalance on a daily basis.
-For example, in the case of the EAFE and EM bear ETFs, their respective underlying indices explain only 36 to 40 percent of the variations in their daily returns, possibly due to the problem of nonsynchronous trading between the ETF and its underlying index.
+Contrary to popular belief though, market returns to leveraged ETFs can deviate from their target even if investors rebalance on a daily basis.
+For example, in the case of the EAFE and EM bear ETFs, their respective underlying indices explain only 36 to 40 percent of the variations in their daily market returns, possibly due to the problem of nonsynchronous trading between the ETF and its underlying index.
 In terms of the alphas, they are mostly negative, and they typically become statistically significant starting at the 1-week holding period.
 They can also be alarmingly large, particularly when the ETFs are held for a year.
-When I decompose the deviations of a leveraged ETF from its target return, I find - perhaps not surprisingly - that mean deviations due to compounding were the biggest in 2008.
+When I decompose the deviations of a leveraged ETF from its target return, I find - perhaps not surprisingly that mean deviations due to compounding were the biggest in 2008.
 Tracking errors due to management factors and trading premium/discount also experienced a substantial increase during the financial crisis.
 For the EAFE, EM, and S&P500 bear ETFs, management factors had a much greater impact on their performance than compounding across all holding periods examined.
-Part of the reason, at least for the S&P500 bear ETF, is the one-time large capital gain distribution made by the fund at the end of 2008.
 Interestingly, for the full sample period, the deviations due to compounding have overall a low or negative correlation with the deviations due to management factors.
 Hence, the two types of deviations appear to be driven by different forces, and do not reinforce each other in dragging down or pulling up the returns of the leveraged ETFs.
-The only exceptions were the S&P500 bull and bear ETFs, where the correlations increased to significant levels as the holding period lengthened, but this was observed only in specific years, namely 2006 and 2007.
-In terms of the deviations due to trading premiums/discounts, there was a noticeable jump during the financial crisis, suggesting a temporary loss of market efficiency and liquidity over that period.
+This observation suggests that there may be some "diversification" benefits in holding periods that are longer than a day.
+10 In terms of the deviations due to trading premiums/discounts, there was a noticeable jump during the financial crisis, suggesting a temporary loss of market efficiency and liquidity over that period.
 Last but not least, I find that the financial crisis had an asymmetric impact on the bull versus the bear ETFs' intraday trading patterns.
 It had a much bigger effect on the intraday share price volatility of the bear ETFs than the bull ETFs, even though the latter experienced a much greater surge in trading volume during the crisis.
 In terms of the intraday average bid-ask spreads, the results show that most of the leveraged ETFs suffered a significant reduction in liquidity during the financial crisis, explaining the jump in trading premiums/discounts during that period.